likhith-builds/likhith-builds/README.md

 # 💫 About Me:
-I'm currently learning Data Analysis and working on projects that eases business decisions.
+I'm currently learning Data Analysis
+Working on projects that eases business decisions.
+Will update about the projects shortly.

 ## 🌐 Socials: